utilitywarehouse/cockroachdb-manifests/README.md

 ### Client

-- The base provides a client deployment that bootstraps the cockroach sql command.
+- The base provides a client deployment that bootstraps the Cockroach sql command.
 By default the client has 0 replicas but can be scaled up using the replicas kustomization.
 ```yaml
 replicas:
   - name: cockroachdb-client
     count: 1
 ```
-- The client deployment is useful for debugging issues and communicating with cockroach.
+- The client deployment is useful for debugging issues and communicating with Cockroach.
 - An example command for starting a sql shell is `kubectl exec -it cockroachdb-client -- cockroach sql`

 ### DB Console

-CockroachDB has a db console [user interface](https://www.cockroachlabs.com/docs/stable/ui-overview.html).
+CockroachDB has a DB console [user interface](https://www.cockroachlabs.com/docs/stable/ui-overview.html).
-To log into the db console you will require a database user.
+To log into the DB console you will require a database user.
 This can be achieved by:
 - Shelling into the client container
 - Start a SQL session with `cockroach sql`